jburzynski/TypeGenDocs/source/programmaticalapi.rst

 Generator.Generate()
 --------------------

 To generate TypeScript files, the *Generate()* method is used.
-This method has 4 overloads:

-* *Generate(GenerationSpec generationSpec)*
-* *Generate(IEnumerable<Assembly> assemblies)*
-* *Generate(Assembly assembly)*
-* *Generate(Type type)*

-All overloads except for *Generate(GenerationSpec)* generate TypeScript files based on the used attributes (from the *TypeGen.Core.TypeAnnotations* namespace).
+All its overloads except for *Generate(GenerationSpec)* generate TypeScript files based on the used attributes (from the *TypeGen.Core.TypeAnnotations* namespace).
 The *Generate(GenerationSpec)* takes all information from the generation spec and ignores any attributes by default.
-It's also possible to include the information defined in attributes when generating from a generation spec, by enabling the *useAttributesWithGenerationSpec* CLI parameter or the *GeneratorOptions.UseAttributesWithGenerationSpec* property.

 Events
 ------